Kzarama/Docker/README.md

 - workdir = path of the work directory
 - run = run command
 - expose = expose a port in the pc
+- entrypoint = use with cmd, with cmd like parameter of this and this run a command
-- cmd = default command, that run when the container is exposed
+- cmd = default command, that run when the container is exposed (use [])

 # File data